 Will a large iMac make a comeback in 2023?

-The website states that Apple is "not currently planning any new high-end versions of its all-in-one desktop," although a 24-inch M2 version of the iMac is due to arrive in 2023.
-Other sources suggest that we will see an iMac Pro at some point.
+The website states that Apple "is not currently planning any new high-end versions of its all-in-one desktop," although a 24-inch M2 version of the iMac is slated for release in 2023.
+Other sources indicate that we will see an iMac Pro at some point.
 Apple analyst Ming-Chi Kuo stated last Sunday that an iMac Pro will launch in 2023.
 Bloomberg's Mark Gurman also claims that Apple is still working on an iMac Pro.
-For now, Apple recommends customers who want a powerful desktop computer to go for the Mac Studio, which starts at $2,299, while those who want an all-in-one computer can opt for the 24-inch iMac.
+For now, Apple recommends the Mac Studio, starting at €2,299, for customers who want a powerful desktop computer, while those who want an all-in-one computer can opt for the 24-inch iMac.
 (Image: rendersbyian)